nathanl/authority/README.md

 These are where your actual authorization logic goes.
 You do have to specify your own business rules, but Authority comes with the following baked in:

+- All instance-level methods defined on `Authority::Authorizer` call their corresponding class-level method by default.
+In other words, if you haven't said whether a user can update **this particular** widget, we'll decide by checking whether they can update **any** widget.
-- All class-level methods defined on `Authority::Authorizer` return false by default; you must override them in your Authorizers to grant permissions.
+- All class-level methods defined on `Authority::Authorizer` will use the `default_strategy` you define in your configuration.
+- The **default** default strategies all return false by default; you must override them in your Authorizers to grant permissions.
 This whitelisting approach will keep you from accidentally allowing things you didn't intend.
-- All instance-level methods defined on `Authority::Authorizer` call their corresponding class-level method by default.

 This combination means that, with this code: